-In our survey of 1072 business leaders – Focusing Change to Win most contributors indicate that their organizations change anywhere from daily to annually.
-These changes are often unique to the organization, the triggers for change and how it’s managed.
+In our survey of 1072 business leaders – Focusing Change to Win contributors indicate that their organizations change at least annually.
+These changes are often unique to their organization from the triggers for change to how it’s managed.
 Yet, all change has three things in common.

 The Three Common Elements of All Change

 It starts by defining your change in terms of :

 - Identifying what you expect people to stop doing

 - Specifying what you expect people to start doing

 - Confirming what you want people to continue doing

 This is the Change Expectations Framework which engages deeper understanding and helps everyone manage stress more effectively.